 Managing Depression Among Residents

-This indicates the percent of patients exhibiting signs of depression.
+This metric measures the percent of long-term stay patients who are demonstrating symptoms of depression.

 Appropriate Vaccine Usage